-Corrosion is a natural process, which converts a metal to oxide.
-It is the gradual degradation of materials by reaction with its environment.
+Corrosion is a natural process where metal degrades into oxide as part of a reaction with the environment.
 To protect pipelines from corrosion, both external and atmospheric, we use pipeline coatings and cathodic protection (CP).

-- Pipeline coatings are the most common anti-corrosion treatments.
+- Pipeline coatings are the most common anti-corrosion treatment.
 They work by providing a barrier of corrosion-resistant material between the damaging environment and the steel.

 - CP is a technique used to control the corrosion of a metal surface by making it the cathode of an electrochemical cell.
-A simple method of protection connects the metal to be protected to a more easily corroded "sacrificial metal" to act as the anode.
+A simple method of protection connects the metal to be protected to a more easily corroded "sacrificial metal" which acts as the anode.
 The sacrificial metal then corrodes instead of the protected metal.
-For structures such as long pipelines, where passive galvanic cathodic protection is not adequate, an external DC electrical power source is used to provide sufficient current.
+For long pipelines, where passive galvanic cathodic protection is not adequate, an external DC electrical power source is used to provide the current.

-NMGC monitors all cathodically protected steel pipe on an annual basis to verify the cathodic protection system is functioning properly.
+NMGC employees monitor all cathodically protected steel pipe every year to confirm the cathodic protection system is functioning properly.